tycheung/git_explain/README.md

 2. D3.js visualizations render the code structure and relationships
 3. Interactive elements allow exploration and filtering

+### Desktop Integration
+1. Flask server runs in the background
+2. PyWebView creates a native desktop window
+3. The window displays the Flask web application without browser controls
+4. Application data is stored in platform-appropriate locations

 ## Configuration

 You can modify the configuration in `src/config.py` to: